gfroerli/api/README.md

 ## ArchLinux

-(Note: If you don't want to manually set up the entire dev environment, skip down to the Docker section!)
+(Note: If you don't want to manually set up the entire dev environment, use the Docker instructions above!)

 Install [rbenv](https://github.com/rbenv/rbenv) and
 [ruby-build](https://github.com/rbenv/ruby-build).
 On ArchLinux you can install